Royal Academy of Dance: 1963–1968

 In 1963, the Academy was granted charitable status.
 In 1965, the first RAD summer school was held at Elmhurst Ballet School in Camberley, Surrey.
 Teachers and dancers attended the summer school from the United States, Canada, New Zealand as well as the UK.
 In 1968, Dame Margot Fonteyn devised a new children's syllabus, which would become the basis for lower graded examinations.

 1970–1975

-On 23 April 1970, Founder President of the Academy, Dame Adeline Genée died at the age of 92 and in 1972, the RAD moved into its current headquarters in Battersea Square, London.
+On 23 April 1970, Founder President of the Academy, Dame Adeline Genée died at the age of 92 and in 1972, the RAD moved into its previous headquarters in Battersea Square, London.
 The building was fully refurbished to provide high quality dance facilities and was officially opened by Queen Elizabeth II in 1974.
 The following year in 1975, the Academy established the Professional Dancer's Teaching Diploma, an intensive course for professional ballet dancers and other dance professionals to gain registered teacher status with the RAD and in 1976, the RAD's teacher training schemes were organised into what is now officially the Faculty of Education of the RAD.